ahmedkaludi/accelerated-mobile-pages/README.md

 * Improvements: Added an option to allow users to upload and use local fonts on AMP #4264
 * Improvements: Added Muffin builder Pagebuilder Support in AMP Pagebuilder Extension #5015
 * Fixed: Fatal error when both Sassy Social Share and Optimize CSS are enabled #5032
-* Fixed: AMP submenu is not getting visible when clicking on the parent menu #4587
 * Fixed: Issues with Megashop theme #5010
 * Fixed: Images not sanitized when added using Muffin Pagebuilder #5013
 * Fixed: Hide featured images on a single post if this is older than certain date #5018